Pease Pottage services

 At the time Pease Pottage was built, the planning of motorway services was strictly regulated.
 Forte designed Pease Pottage on the basis that it would cater for the A23 only, which meant it would face a much easier examination.
 As soon as it opened Forte began arguing that signs should be placed on the motorway anyway, and while the Department for Transport tried to argue this wasn't correct and wouldn't be necessary, to maintain good relations they eventually agreed in 1994 to placing a few signs.
 More signs have since been added, and now nobody in government circles would know that Pease Pottage was never supposed to be signed from the motorway.

-The 3 mile sign had its reference to 'Moto' changed to "Moto GU221".
+The sign three miles before the service area had its reference to 'Moto' changed to "Moto GU221" in around 2003.
 Nobody - not even Moto or the Highways Agency - knew what this meant, and in 2005 it was covered up.
 It had probably been added without permission as a joke.

 Size and Growth